-Based on analyzing the kind of skills 20+ million people are learning on Udemy and Udemy for Business, we can spot hot tech skills that are trending.
+Based on analyzing the kind of skills 24+ million people are learning on Udemy, we can spot hot tech skills that are trending.
 Here are the 9 top tech skills for 2018 that companies and employees should keep an eye on to stay ahead of the game.

 New programming language Kotlin helps streamline Android app development.
 Kotlin v1.0 was released in February 2016 as an alternative to Java for Android app development.
 On our Udemy platform, learning on Kotlin courses spiked by 95x last year, making it the #1 hot tech skill for 2018.